MidnightRaven12/javaassignments/final_project/final_project/README.md

 1. `git clone`, you know what the drill is, hopefully.
 2. Use `scripts/compile.ps1`, or `scripts/compile.sh` in order to compile and run the game locally.
+3. You may also change the files.
-3. Either play the game, or change it in your own way.
+4. Either play the game, or change it in your own way.

 # Credits: